-There are currently many areas in Photonics which are at an immature stage in their development.
+There are currently many areas in photonics which are at an immature stage in their development.
 This gives Australia the opportunity to invest in the development and commercialisation of these technologies and applications while the window of opportunity is still open.

-The level of immaturity generally in Photonics technologies is reflected by the small number of purple and blue squares in Figure 4.
-Australia has relatively more orange squares than the combination of organisations visited, indicating that Australia has well developed technology and component capabilities - the essential requirements for vertical integration, but insufficient emphasis on developing the products needed to achieve this integration.
-Mainstream communications applications are an area where Australia is especially weak in commercialising its Photonics technologies.
-This highlights a lack of focus by Australian industry on Photonics product and systems development for the lucrative telecommunications market.
+The level of immaturity generally in photonics technologies is reflected by the small number of lightly shaded and solid squares in Figure 2.
+Australia has relatively more medium shaded squares than the combination of organisations visited, indicating that Australia has well developed technology and component capabilities - the essential requirements for vertical integration, but insufficient emphasis on developing the products needed to achieve this integration.
+Mainstream communications applications are an area where Australia is especially weak in commercialising its photonics technologies.
+This highlights a lack of focus by Australian industry on photonics product and systems development for the lucrative telecommunications market.
 Some reasons for this are presented here and in the Commercial Findings section.

-The following sections summarise the vertical positioning and technology focus of each of the organisational groups and technology groups listed in Figure 4.
+The following sections summarise the vertical positioning and technology focus of each of the organisational groups and technology groups listed in Figure 2.
 Interactions between organisational groups are discussed to highlight the mechanisms for technology development into products & systems.
 Comparisons are made with the equivalent organisations in Australia.
 Interactions between technologies are discussed to highlight trends that Australian industry can lever off.
-The analysis is based on a synthesis of the International Benchmarking Data (Figure 4) and qualitative information drawn from the detailed Visit Reports.
+The analysis is based on a synthesis of the International Benchmarking Data (Figure 2) and qualitative information drawn from the detailed Visit Reports.